Illinois Compiled Statutes

 (Q) Unlawful discrimination.
 "Unlawful discrimination" means discrimination

-against a person because of his or her race, color, religion, national origin,
+against a person because of his or her actual or perceived: race, color, religion, national origin,

 ancestry, age, sex, marital status, order of protection status, disability, military status, sexual